Liberty University: Links to Donald Trump

 Various school officials and students criticized this support and the university's ties with Trump.
 Among them was Mark DeMoss, Falwell's chief of staff, who was forced to resign from Liberty's board of trustees.
 Another was Liberty alumnus Jonathan Merritt, whose invitation to speak on campus was rescinded.
-Still another was Christian author Jonathan Martin, who was expelled from campus.

-The school reportedly censored articles critical of Trump in the student newspaper.
-In 2016, a student editor said that Falwell had censored an opinion column that criticized Trump for his lewd comments caught on an Access Hollywood tape.
-Other articles in the student newspaper which mentioned Trump were reportedly spiked by faculty members.
-In 2018, two student editors were fired, reportedly for running articles critical of Trump; one of the student editors lost a $3,000-a-semester scholarship.
-In 2019, this censorship and other factors led the Foundation for Individual Rights in Education to rank Liberty University among the worst universities in terms of free speech.

 In 2017, some students protested after President Trump criticized both white supremacists and counter-protesters at the August Charlottesville rally where three people died and 33 were injured.
 Following Trump's remarks, Falwell said that he was "so proud" of Trump for his "bold truthful" statement on the tragedy.
 A number of alumni returned their diplomas to Liberty University and called on the university to disavow Trump's remarks.
 The graduates argued that Trump's remarks were "incompatible with Liberty University's stated values, and incompatible with a Christian witness."

 In 2018, some Liberty students went to Washington, D.C., to support President Trump's Supreme Court nominee Judge Brett Kavanaugh.
 That same year, students at the university gave a standing ovation to First Lady of the United States Melania Trump, along with several Trump cabinet officials who spoke at the university during a convocation that focused on the opioid epidemic.